 - that the home was in need of new carpet or a furnace, or some other update, and the owner would not even consider making the home nicer.

 These issues seem pretty obvious.
 Unfortunately, owners sometimes do not have the financial whereabouts to hire that plumber for a non-emergency repair.
 Or spend the big bucks on new counter tops.
 Maybe there is something that the finances will allow that will show your tenant you care.

 The problem with deferred maintenance is not only with keeping your existing good tenant.
 The next tenant may be harder to find and keep.
 An owner that does not want to quickly make repairs is often the main reason your good tenant does not renew their lease.

-If you own a rental, just like your home (the one you live in), budget to spend some money making it a better place to live!
+If you own a rental in Indianapolis, just like your home (the one you live in), budget to spend some money making it a better place to live!

 Sometimes tenants need to feel connected to the property beyond finances.
 For example, let them paint the interior.
 Maybe even provide the paint of their choosing and color.
 It will make a big difference.